 Recently I let my 2 boys pick out their favorite color of grapes and discovered that my youngest prefers red grapes while my oldest prefers green.
 Very interesting!
 It’s a good thing all colors of California grapes are available from May - January because it makes it easy to get everyone the color they prefer.
 In fact, 99% of the grapes grown in the US are from California and it’s definitely what I look for when purchasing grapes for my family.

 When it comes to the holidays, grapes are a perfect, festive choice for any type of gathering.
-Not only are they a beautiful addition to any holiday spread, they are also good for your body as they are a natural source of antioxidants and other polyphenols.
+Grape appetizers are a beautiful addition to any holiday spread.
+They are also a healthy food that is good for your body as a natural source of antioxidants and other polyphenols.
 Perhaps you like a fancier feel than the casual summer events you hopefully enjoyed.
 No problem when you pair beautiful grapes with delicious cheeses for a drool-worthy appetizer plate.